-Adena Salem MS, OTR/L received her BA in Liberal Arts from Adelphi University and then furthered her education received a BS/MS in Occupational Therapy in 2016.
-Adena specializes in Upper Extremity Rehabilitation and is working towards her hand therapy certification.
-Adena also shows expertise in pediatric conditions via school based and early intervention fields.
+Adena Salem MS, OTR/L received her BA in Liberal Arts from Adelphi University and then furthered her education and received a BS/MS in Occupational Therapy in 2016.
+Adena specializes in upper extremity rehabilitation and is working towards her hand therapy certification.
+Adena also shows expertise in pediatric conditions via school based and early intervention settings.
 Patients often describe Adena as patient, kind and considerate to the needs of each individual that she treats.

 Dr. Daniella Bauman, PT, DPT, MS has been a practicing physical therapist since 1991.
-She received her bachelors of physical therapy from Boston University and then furthered her studies by receiving her Masters in Musculoskeletal physical therapy from Long Island University.
+She received her bachelors of physical therapy from Boston University and then furthered her studies by receiving her Masters in musculoskeletal physical therapy from Long Island University.
 Daniella then went on to receive her clinical doctorate in physical therapy from Massachusetts General Hospital Institute of Health Professions.
-During her career, she has worked in a variety of setting including hospitals, cardiac rehabs, home care and outpatient facilities.
+During her career, she has worked in a variety of settings including hospital, cardiac rehab, home care and outpatient facilities.
 Daniella has extensive clinical experience in sports medicine, orthopedics, post-operative rehabilitation, manual therapy and functional training techniques.
-She is dedicated in providing the highest quality of individualized care to her patients through comprehensive examination, biomechanical analysis of the human body and integrated exercises approaches.
+She is dedicated in providing the highest quality of individualized care to her patients through comprehensive examination, biomechanical analysis of the human body and integrated exercise approaches.

-Maria Randazzo PT, DPT received her BS from Saint Josephs College and majored In Therapeutic Recreation.
+Maria Randazzo PT, DPT received her BS from Saint Josephs College and majored in Therapeutic Recreation.
 Maria then went on to receive her Doctorate of Physical Therapy from SUNY Downstate Medical Center in 2019.
-Maria is extremely interested in orthopedic cases as well as seeing post-op individuals.
+Marias interest include orthopedics, especially post-op rehabilitation.
 Patients describe Maria as generous, caring and attentive to their needs when they are in their most difficult times.